Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Guard Breaker**
 | The Duelist strikes more accurately while focusing on one opponent.
-Their attack rolls against the most recent enemy(s) they have successfully damaged gain +1 :term:`favor`.
+Their attack rolls against the most recent enemy(s) they have successfully damaged have +1 :term:`favor`.

 Rank 2
 ~~~~~~